weweb-assets/ww-openstreetmap-leaflet/AI.md

 - Provider configuration is required for some tile providers
 - The component is fully responsive and will adjust to container size changes
 - For large datasets, consider loading data incrementally or using clustering techniques

+## Troubleshooting Content Structure Issues

+When working with this component, you might encounter these common issues related to content structure:

+### Map Elements Not Displaying

+If map elements (markers, circles, etc.) are not displaying:

+1. **Check Data Format**: Ensure coordinates are in the correct format:

+   - Most Leaflet elements use `[latitude, longitude]` order
+   - GeoJSON uses `[longitude, latitude]` order
+   - Verify that coordinates are valid numbers within range

+2. **Verify Field Mappings**: If using dynamic binding:

+   - Confirm that field mappings (e.g., `markerDataField`) correctly point to your data
+   - Check the syntax of property paths (e.g., `"['data']"`)
+   - Ensure bound variables or formulas are returning the expected data structure

+3. **Inspect Bound Data**: If binding to variables or formulas:
+   - Verify the variable or formula exists and returns data
+   - Check that the returned data matches the expected structure
+   - Ensure defaultValue is properly formatted as a fallback

+### Styling Issues

+If map elements appear but with incorrect styling:

+1. **Check Style Field Mappings**: Verify that style field mappings (e.g., `circles_colorField`) correctly point to your style properties
+2. **Inspect Style Values**: Ensure color values are valid CSS colors (hex, rgb, etc.)
+3. **Check Numeric Properties**: Properties like weight, opacity, and radius should be numbers

+### Tooltip Issues

+If tooltips are not appearing or displaying incorrectly:

+1. **Verify Tooltip Content**: Check that tooltipContent is a non-empty string
+2. **Check Tooltip Field Mappings**: Ensure tooltip field mappings point to the correct properties
+3. **Tooltip Settings**: Verify tooltipDirection is one of: "auto", "top", "bottom", "left", "right"

+### GeoJSON-Specific Issues

+Common issues with GeoJSON data:

+1. **Invalid GeoJSON Structure**: Ensure your GeoJSON follows the specification
+2. **Coordinate Order**: Remember GeoJSON uses `[longitude, latitude]` order
+3. **Feature Properties**: If using properties for tooltips, ensure they exist in your GeoJSON
+4. **Complex GeoJSON**: For large or complex GeoJSON, consider simplifying geometries

+By addressing these common issues, you can ensure your map displays correctly with the proper content structure.